Summary of Legislative Activity | September 2024

 Amends the Underground Utility Line Protection Law, further providing for definitions, for duties of facility owners, for duties of One Call System, for duties of designers, for duties of excavators, for duties of project owners, for damage prevention committee and for compliance orders and administrative penalties; providing for action for recovery of penalty or forfeiture; and further providing for expiration.
 Revises and provides definitions.
 Removes certain language prohibiting the One Call System from requiring its members to locate lines or facilities installed before the effective date unless they have permitted existing maps of the lines or facilities.
 Inserts the duty to document communications between the facility owner and the excavator to ensure that the excavator is aware of a facility owner’s inability to locate its facilities.
 Amends section 3.1(d)(7) to replace an owner or operator or a representative with two owners or operators or representatives of an owner or operator.
 Adds that it shall be the duty of a designer to submit a design ticket notification through the One Call System when a design drawing is completed, to timely respond to notifications received from excavators, to inform the project owner of their duties and to comply with all requests for information by the commission relating to the commission’s enforcement authority under this act within 30 business days of receipt of the request.
 Stipulates that a designer will make a reasonable effort to prepare the construction drawings to depict all lines or facilities and quality levels obtained through the subsurface utility engineering process in the planning and design phases.
 Revises the duties of each excavator who intends to perform excavation or demolition work within this commonwealth, requiring the excavator to submit a report of an alleged violation to the commission through the One Call System not more than 30 business days after striking or damaging a facility owner’s line.
 Asserts that the excavator shall have the sole duty to submit a locate request.
 Inserts that provisions in any contract, public or private, which attempt to limit the rights of excavators under the section relative to project owners shall not be valid for any reason, and any attempted waiver of this section shall be void and unenforceable as against public policy and any such attempted waiver shall be reported to the commission's prosecutorial staff for appropriate action.
 Requires a project owner to submit a report of alleged violation to the commission through the One Call System not more than 30 business days after striking or damaging a facility owner’s line and to comply with all requests for information by the commission relating to the commission’s enforcement authority under this act within 30 business days of receipt of the request.
 Adds language providing for the establishment of a damage prevention committee, granting the committee certain powers and duties.
 Stipulates that each annual report must provide relevant metrics to demonstrate how the committee’s actions further the goal of minimizing the occurrence of line hits and enhancing public safety, at a minimum.
 Makes several editorial changes throughout the act.
 Outlines administrative penalties for a party violating this act.
 Inserts that an action for the recovery of any penalty or forfeiture incurred under the provisions of this act or prosecution on account of any matter or thing mentioned in this act may not be maintained unless brought within three years from the date at which the liability arose, except as otherwise provided in this act.
 Amends section 39 of this act to read that this act shall expire on Dec.
 31, 2031.
 The amendment of section 39 and section 7 is effective immediately.
 The remainder of this act is effective in 60 days.

-Amended on House floor, read second time, and re-committed to House Appropriations Committee, 10/1/2024
+Amended on House floor, read second time, and re-referred to House Appropriations Committee, 10/8/2024

 Professional Licensure